openaq/openaq-info/FAQ.md

  ---

-##D. Contributing and Participating with the OpenAQ Platform and Community
+##D. Contributing with the OpenAQ Platform & Community

 ###Ongoing Projects